dsambit/dftfeminiapps/README.md

 Steps to compile
 ==========================================
-* Install NCCL/RCCL library or load the appropriate module if available

-* Modify setupCrusher.sh to set CXX compiler, CXX compiler flags, NCCL/RCCL library paths, and CUDA/HIP compiler paths.
+* Modify setupFrontier.sh to set CXX compiler, CXX compiler flags, NCCL/RCCL library paths, and CUDA/HIP compiler paths.

 * mkdir build and cd build (this directory can be created anywhere)